- About the Razer Seiren Pro Microphone…

 There are three 14mm condenser microphones inside its metal shell.
 This is needed as the mic has multiple polar patterns.
 It is important to function as one with least possible (preferably none) loss in quality and dead space.
 The 360 degree and top mesh grille are needed as one of its polar pickup pattern in Omni-directional.

 The XLR and the mini USB are plugged in towards the underside section of the mic.
 Thanks to the swivel action you can move this section towards you and make the proper connections.
-There are two threads at its center- one smaller for a pop filter and the larger one for boom arm.
+There are two threads at its centre- one smaller for a pop filter and the larger one for boom arm.
 The 3.5mm headphone jack and a high-pass filter switch are placed here.
 The high-pass filter helps to remove or reduce unwanted noise such as vehicles driving around or sound from any nearby electrical systems.
 It also removes bass as a result of talking closely to the microphone as much as possible to produce a cleaner sound during recording sessions.
 This will always stay enabled during podcasting, recording, a round-table conference in not-so-quiet environments.
 While there is no indicator for the high-pass filter, the switch gets pushed in when enabled.

 Towards the front, the OLED display is very clear with easy to identify symbols whenever you set your volumes and polar patterns.
 The microphone mute switch is perfectly placed as some mute switches on some microphones are in the opposite direction with no type of indicator.
 What’s missing on this microphone is an indicator for audio clipping.
 Typically, most USB microphones which have a Power LED will glow red when you’re talking too loud for the recording to clip.

-The stand is well made for the mic of such caliber.
+The stand is well made for the mic of such calibre.
 Though it is not a shock mount, the thick spongy base may dampen some of the shocks when banging on the desk or moving it around.
 You can remove the microphone from the stand and connect it to the boom arm.

 Razer Synapse Overview